spiceai/spiceai/dashboard/README.md

 This is the dashboard for spice.ai that is served from `spiced` (github.com/spiceai/spiceai).

+The build process copies the build assets to `/pkg/dashboard/build` where they are embedded into `spiced` in `/pkg/dashboard/embedded.go`.

 ## Available Scripts

-By default the project proxies to the backend http://localhost:8000 which is the default server and port for the `spiced` runtime.
+During development and when started with `yarn start` the project proxies to the backend [http://localhost:8000](http://localhost:8000) which is the default server and port for the `spiced` runtime.
 It's expected that the spice.ai runtime is already running before starting the development server.

+I.e. Dashboard frontend -> dashboard backend (localhost:3000) ---proxied--> spiced (localhost:8000).

 In the project directory, you can run: